-Southwest Airlines pilot facing federal charges after allegedly committing ‘lewd sex act’ on flight
+Former Southwest Airlines pilot facing federal charges after allegedly committing ‘lewd sex act’ on flight

 CLICK HERE TO GET THE FOX NEWS APP

-A Southwest spokeswoman told The Associated Press that no passengers witnessed the incident; the pilots were the only people aboard aware of the incident.
+A Southwest spokeswoman told the Associated Press that no passengers witnessed the incident; the pilots were the only people aboard aware of the incident.

-The airline spokeswoman added Haak left the airline before the company was aware of the incident.
-Since learning of the allegations, she said, Southwest cooperated with investigators.
+The airline spokeswoman added that Haak left the airline before the company was aware of the incident.
+Since learning of the allegations, she said, Southwest has cooperated with investigators.

 The Associated Press contributed to this report.